London Necropolis Company: Developments and difficulties

-Recognising their financial predicament, the LNC lobbied Parliament for a new Act of Parliament to allow the venture to survive.
-On 23 July 1855 the London Necropolis & National Mausoleum Amendment Act 1855 received Royal Assent.
-This Act released the LNC from those compulsory purchases of land which had been mandated by the 1852 Act but had not yet been completed, easing the immediate financial burden.
+Recognising their financial predicament, the LNC lobbied Parliament for a new act of Parliament to allow the venture to survive.
+On 23 July 1855 the London Necropolis and National Mausoleum Amendment Act 1855 (18 & 19 Vict. c. clxiii) received royal assent.
+This act released the LNC from those compulsory purchases of land which had been mandated by the 1852 act but had not yet been completed, easing the immediate financial burden.
 It also allowed a ten-year window for the LNC to sell certain parts of the land bought from Lord Onslow which were not required for the cemetery, to provide a source of income.

-Although the 1855 Act permitted the LNC to sell land, this proved difficult.
+Although the 1855 act permitted the LNC to sell land, this proved difficult.
 Of the 2200 acre site, around 700 acre were occupied by the initial Necropolis site and the adjacent reserve site, and a further 200 acre retained their common land rights and could not be developed in any way, rendering them worthless to prospective buyers.
 While this left 1300 acre theoretically able to be sold, the Brookwood site had been chosen for its remoteness and there were few prospective buyers.
 While 214 acre were bought by the government as sites for prisons and a lunatic asylum, the LNC struggled to sell the remainder.
 By the time the ten-year window for land sales expired in 1865, only 346 acre had been sold.

 With the majority of the surplus lands still unsold, as the ten-year window expired the LNC successfully petitioned for a further five-year extension.
 The LNC was by this time in serious financial difficulties, and dependent on loans from its own directors to settle outstanding debts.
 The business had been established on the basis that the cemetery would handle between 10,000 and 50,000 burials per year, but the number never exceeded 4,100 and over its first 20 years of operations averaged just 3,200.
-As the five-year extension expired the financial difficulties remained, and under pressure from shareholders the London Necropolis & National Mausoleum Amendment Act 1869 was passed.
+As the five-year extension expired the financial difficulties remained, and under pressure from shareholders the London Necropolis and National Mausoleum Act 1869 (32 & 33 Vict. c. iii) was passed.
 This removed all restrictions on land sales, other than within the existing cemetery and the adjacent reserve site.
-Despite the releasing of restrictions in the 1869 Act, land sales remained disappointing.
+Despite the releasing of restrictions in the 1869 act, land sales remained disappointing.
 By 1887 less than half the surplus land had been sold, much of it at very low prices.